itssali/steve/README.md

 This is basically the same architecture as AutoGPT or LangChain agents, just applied to Minecraft instead of web browsing or data analysis.

-## Multi-Agent Stuff
+## Multi-Agent Coordination

 The interesting part is when you have multiple Steves working together.
-I built a coordination system so they don't step on each other's toes.
+We built a coordination system so they don't step on each other's toes.

 When you tell several agents to build the same structure, they:
 - Automatically split it into sections